|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 Recall from section 3 Data Definition that SQL does not, in general, provide a unique identifier for rows.
-Therefore it is not always possible to directly specify which row to update.
+Therefore it is not necessarily possible to directly specify which row to update.
 Instead, you specify which conditions a row must meet in order to be updated.
-Only if you have a primary key in the table (independent of whether you declared it or not) can you reliably address individual rows by choosing a condition that matches the primary key.
+Only if you have a primary key in the table (no matter whether you declared it or not) can you reliably address individual rows, by choosing a condition that matches the primary key.
 Graphical database access tools rely on this fact to allow you to update rows individually.

 For example, this command updates all products that have a price of 5 to have a price of 10:

 UPDATE products SET price = 10 WHERE price = 5;

 This may cause zero, one, or many rows to be updated.
 It is not an error to attempt an update that does not match any rows.

 Let's look at that command in detail.
 First is the key word